-- If you already have a populated configuration, be sure to back up your configuration before changing the mode; you can use this backup for reference when creating your new configuration.
-See Back Up and Restore Configurations or Other Files. - Use the CLI at the console port to change the mode.
-If you use any other type of session, including the ASDM Command Line Interface tool or SSH, you will be disconnected when the configuration is cleared, and you will have to reconnect to the ASA using the console port in any case. - Set the mode within the context.
+- If you already have a populated configuration, be sure to back up your configuration before changing the mode; you can use this backup for reference when creating your new configuration. - Use the CLI at the console port to change the mode.
+If you use any other type of session, including the ASDM Command Line Interface tool or SSH, you will be disconnected when the configuration is cleared, and you will have to reconnect to the ASA using the console port in any case.

-Note
+• Set the mode within the context.

-To set the firewall mode to transparent and also configure ASDM management access after the configuration is cleared, see Configure ASDM Access.
+Note To set the firewall mode to transparent and also configure ASDM management access after the configuration is cleared, see Configure ASDM Access.